Mozayik/shovel/README.md

 # Shovel: An SSH and Node.js based IT automation tool

 Shovel is a tool for performing IT automation tasks.
 It's written in Javascript using [NodeJS](https://nodejs.org).
 Script files are created in [JSON5](https://json5.org/) format and consist of a sequence of statements about the target system.
-Statements fall into two categories:

-- **Assertions** check that a certain system state is valid.
-If it is, nothing happens, otherwise the system state is rectified.
-- **Actions** perform some action where checking existing system state is not possible or does not make sense.
+When the target system matches the statements in the script, everything turns green.

 ## Installation